 Got a Traffic Ticket in NYC?
 Hire a Lawyer.
-Traffic ticket laws in NYC can impact your ability to drive your vehicle.
-While most people brush off things like speeding tickets, it is unwise to do so in NYC.
+Traffic ticket laws in America can impact your ability to drive your vehicle.
+While most people brush off things like speeding tickets, it is unwise to do so.
 Any ticket that you are issued is going to have instructions on the back for how to enter a plea.
 If you do not respond in a timely fashion, your drivers’ license will be suspended.
 What happens next is no laughing matter as you could be found guilty for simply not showing up, a fine assigned to you and then a judgement entered for your failure to pay it.
 These are drastic consequences that can occur for the simple act of throwing your traffic ticket into your glove compartment.

 If you work with an attorney, you have someone in your corner that can help you to enter a plea and fight the charges against you.
 This is done through the DMV and the Traffic Violations Bureau.
 An administrative law judge will hear the case, so you will be going in front of a judge, rather than speaking with someone at the DMV.
 This judge has the authority to suspend your license or auto registration in addition to assigning a fine.
 Having an attorney in your corner is going to significantly increase the likelihood of a positive outcome, simply because an attorney understands the legal process and how to work within the system for your advantage.